-Strike possible as UAW contracts about to expire
+Strike looms at GM as UAW extends Ford, Fiat Chrysler pacts

 The union may have to strike at least for a while to show workers that it got as much from the company as it could, Wheaton said.
 Some workers, he said, mistrust union leaders due to the corruption scandal.

-Negotiators are usually tight-lipped about the talks, but a week ago, Vice President Terry Dittes wrote in a letter to local union leaders that GM has been slow to respond to union proposals.
-GM answered in a letter sent to factories by Vice President of U.S. Manufacturing Phil Kienle that said GM is moving as quickly as it can.
+Negotiators are usually tight-lipped about the talks, but a week ago, UAW Vice President Terry Dittes wrote in a letter to local union leaders that GM has been slow to respond to union proposals.
+GM answered in a letter sent to factories that said it is moving as quickly as it can.

-“We are working hard to understand and respond to UAW proposals and we have offered to meet as often as needed,” he wrote.
+“We are working hard to understand and respond to UAW proposals and we have offered to meet as often as needed,” the letter said.